 In the field of commerce, IoT has revitalized machines and production with predictive maintenance.
 You would find information on how this occurred, the architecture of this maintenance, and its effect on industries in this article.
 Plus, you would also get a focused understanding of business care and learn about the many successful companies that utilize predictive maintenance measures appropriately.

 The Internet of Things(IoT) can be described as an interconnected system of digital and mechanical machines, computing devices, people, and objects that have unique identifiers.
 It can transfer data without human interaction.
 Today we will learn about IoT Predictive Maintenance.

 Today, the concept has evolved, and many companies are attempting to incorporate this into modern manufacturing systems.
-An IoT Predictive Maintenance system simplifies the factory keep by gathering user data from several production equipment.
+An IoT Predictive Maintenance system simplifies the factory keep by gathering user data from several production equipments.